Platform referenceEntities

 import { registerFabricModules } from "@fabricorg/platform/modules";

-import { messagingModule } from "@repo/messaging";
+import { messagingModule } from "@example/messaging";

-import { lendingModule } from "@repo/lending";
+import { ordersModule } from "@example/orders";

 - Validates each manifest (namespace format, action ID format, dependencies).